MadLadSquad/MadLadSquadSite/monthly-newsletter/2024/July.md

 or as an embed below:

 <div id="demo-div" style="width: 100%; height: 100%; min-width: 800px; min-height: 600px; display: flex; flex-direction: column;"></div>

+### UntitledDBusUtils 1.0
+The 1.0 release of the [UntitledDBusUtils](https://github.com/MadLadSquad/UntitledDBusUtils) library adds a type-safe and generally memory-safe interfaces for parsing message replies and method dbus method calls.

+It features a manual API that's similar to the underlying dbus-1 low level C API and an automatic API that uses a predefined schema.

+The exciting thing about this system is that it holds references to variables of certain types.
+The schema is then validated and if valid, all references are filled with all data provided by the dbus bus.
+However, since the schema uses the types of the variables that are provided to it, it's automatically type-safe and in the wide majority of cases, memory-safe, by default.

 ### Starting work on UntitledFontUtils
 Work on [UntitledFontUtils](https://github.com/MadLadSquad/UnitledFont) has officially started, with official macOS and freedesktop support